Saikat248/Saikat248/README.md

 - 👋 Hi, I’m Saikat Roy
-- 👀 I’m interested in python qt
+- 👀 I’m interested in scientific python programming.
 - 🌱 I’m currently a PhD student
 - 💞️ I’m looking to collaborate on ...
-- 📫 reach me saikat403@gmail.com
+- 📫 reach me at saikat403@gmail.com

 <!---
 Saikat248/Saikat248 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.